 When will the Standards be Published?

-There are many stages to developing a set of Standards, and the proposed timeframes sets out what we plan to achieve at each stage, and by when.
+There are many stages to developing a set of Standards, and the proposed timeframes set out what we plan to achieve at each stage, and by when.

 Stage 1: Establish a framework by October 2021 - Completed

 The aim of Stage 1 was to establish a framework to include a Preamble, the Purpose of the Standards, and the Organisation of the Standards.
-This was completed on time, and the framework is based on the Australian Professional Standards for Teachers
+This work was completed on time, and the framework is based on the Australian Professional Standards for Teachers

 Stage 3: Write the descriptors by September 2022

 The aim of Stage 3 is to write the descriptors for each of the Standards, and show the progression across the career stages.
 This will be the most challenging stage, and we will be consulting widely with schools in all sectors.